justserdar/nuxt-coolify/docs/content/3.api/utils/coolify.md

 To reach the internal Coolify API endpoints within the module, you can create yor endpoint in Nitro and then simply use our built-in server utils.

+### Security Considerations

+To tighten security we recommend you IP whitelist the IP address you are working from in your Coolify Dashboard.

 ### Back end Nitro Example

 Create a new endpoint and name it e.g. `/server/api/v1/coolify/instances`: